 On June 16, 2017, the Company entered into an option agreement with a wholly-owned subsidiary of Antofagasta Minerals S.A. ("Antofagasta S.A.") granting Antofagasta S.A. the option to earn up to an 65% interest in the Mark Project located in South Eastern British Columbia.
 The terms of the agreement grant Antofagasta the right to earn a 65% interest by funding or incurring an aggregate total of US\$3 million in exploration expenditures (the "Expenditures") on or before June 16, 2021.
 Upon exercising their earn-in, a joint venture based on a 65/35% interest will be formed under the Agreement in relation to the property.
-During the three months ended June 30, 2019, Antofagasta terminated the option agreement.
+In June 2019, Antofagasta terminated the option agreement.